mozzius/arbitra/docs/Arbitra - Design.md

 ## Design - Protocol and UI Concepts

+### How the network works

+The idea behind how I've structured the protocol is that there are different types of messages, each of which has a different specific reply.
+Each message is meant to stand alone by itself, and there is no 'conversation' between nodes.
+For example, if a node want's to check that it's blockchain is up to date, it will send out a message asking for the top block.
+If someone replies with their top block and it's different to what they have on disk, instead of replying to the same node asking for the blockchain, it will instead send out a chain request to all the nodes it is in contact with.
+This greatly simplifies complexity of the messaging system, allowing me to develop each function separately from each other.

 ### A closer look at the Protocol

 So that messages in the network can be understood by everyone in it, we need to make sure that there are strict definitions on message types.
 If a node receives an invalid message, it will reject it.